sciZer0/7/v/README.md

 But if you are ready to get permission access to value, you don't need a blockchain.

+Bitcoin proves that we can build the extremely-sustainable systems with permissionless access to value.

 The only way for a blockchain to be extremely-sustainable (really-unstoppable) is to be a people-ruled system – without being under control of any single entity.

 On the other hand, the main task of developers is to build/make such systems as fast, reliable, secure, decentralized, sustainable  and, of course, efficient as possible.